l31rb4g/floyd/README.md

  ```

 ## Configuration
 Write a file `.floyd` in your home.
 Each line is an entry.
+You can type a "\n"
+in the end of the line.